 While the addiction definition is murky and complex, recovery doesn’t have to be.
 There are specialized addiction treatment programs that help users work through their substance use disorders, such as the 12 Step Addiction Recovery process.

-Those seeking treatment for substance abuse must begin making major lifestyle changes that will ultimately result in a more sustainable and healthy way of life.
+Those seeking treatment for substance use must begin making major lifestyle changes that will ultimately result in a more sustainable and healthy way of life.
 Once treatment ends, they’ll have the skills and knowledge to better manage challenges later on in life.